 8. Closing.
 Before the transaction reaches a closing, all conditions must be met, and the buyer must be satisfied with the results of the process leading to this point.
 Then, the transaction closes and there is an exchange of money from the buyer for ownership of the business from the seller.
 This may not be the final step, because there may also steps required in…

 9. Post-Closing.
 Certain post-closing obligations may include completing transfers of assets, managing post-closing obligations under service agreements, collecting receivables, determining and paying amounts due under an earn-out provision, etc. Your team should support you in understanding the potential post-closing obligations you may be subject to following the sale of your business.

 The sale of a business will require a lot of time and attention of several the management team.
 The company should plan that the Chief Financial Officer will spend nearly full-time on the project during the duration.
 The process also requires the President and other officers to be involved on short notice.
 The company should make provisions for this drain on personnel.

-This process is also heavily document-driven, as the goal is to close a signed purchase agreement and related contracts that cover all the terms and contingencies.
-Your attorney will typically coordinate the process, working with your management and other professional team members to document and close the transaction.
-Be patient.
+The sale of a business is a complex process requiring a true team effort.
+This process is heavily document-driven, as the goal is to close a signed purchase agreement and related contracts that cover all the terms and contingencies.
+As such, your lawyer should coordinate the process, lead you comprehensively through each step, and work with and communicate with your management and professional team to document the process and ultimately close the transaction.
+Be patient and trust the process.
 Take your lead from your M&A attorney and professional team.

 In the next part, we will discuss some work you can do to “clean up” and make your company more presentable to a potential buyer, to prepare for the critical due diligence examination process.